-Criteria for clinical diagnosis of chronic traumatic encephalopathy include the following:
+Criteria for clinical diagnosis of chronic traumatic encephalopathy (CTE) include the following:

 These criteria are also used in research.

 Results of routine neuroimaging such as CT or MRI are usually normal.
-Currently, there are no objective, validated in vivo biomarkers of chronic traumatic encephalopathy.
+Currently, there are no objective, validated in vivo biomarkers of CTE.

-A definitive diagnosis of chronic traumatic encephalopathy is based on neuropathologic examination during autopsy.
+A definitive diagnosis of CTE is based on neuropathologic examination during autopsy.

-There is no specific treatment.
-Supportive measures, as for other dementias. may help.
+If dementia develops, supportive measures Environmental measures Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more , as for other dementias, may help.
 For example, the environment should be bright, cheerful, and familiar, and it should be designed to reinforce orientation (eg, placement of large clocks and calendars in the room).
 Measures to ensure patient safety (eg, signal monitoring systems for patients who wander) should be implemented.

 Preventive measures are the most important intervention.
-Because chronic traumatic encephalopathy typically results from repeated head injury, people who have had a concussion are advised to rest and to gradually return to sports activity.
+Because chronic traumatic encephalopathy typically results from repeated head injury, people who have had a concussion Treatment Sports activities are a common cause of concussion, a form of mild traumatic brain injury.
+Symptoms include loss of consciousness, confusion, memory difficulties, and other signs of brain dysfunction... read more are advised to rest and to gradually return to sports activity.
 Those who have had several concussions should be advised of the risks of continued play.